Star Trek: The Motion Picture: Post-production

-Even after the change in effects companies, Yuricich continued to provide many of the matte paintings used in the film, having previously worked on The Day the Earth Stood Still, Ben-Hur, North by Northwest and Logan's Run.
-The paintings were combined with live action after a selected area of the frame was matted out; the blue Earth sky over Yellowstone, for example was replaced with a red-hued Vulcan landscape.
+Even after the change in effects companies, Yuricich continued to provide many of the matte paintings used in the film, having previously collaborated on The Day the Earth Stood Still (1951), Ben-Hur (1959), North by Northwest (1959) and Logan's Run (1976).
+The paintings were combined with live-action after a selected area of the frame was matted out; the blue Earth sky over Yellowstone, for example was replaced with a red-hued Vulcan landscape.
 More than 100 such paintings were used.

 Trumbull said that Wise and the studio gave him "a tremendous amount of creative freedom" despite being hired after the completion of nearly all the principal photography.
 The Spock spacewalk sequence, for example, was radically changed from the Abel version.
 The original plan was for Kirk to follow Spock in a spacesuit and come under attack from a mass of sensor-type organisms.
 Spock would save his friend, and the two would proceed through V'ger.
 Wise, Kline, and Abel had been unable to agree on how to photograph the sequence, and the result was a poorly designed and ungainly effect that Trumbull was convinced was disruptive to the plot and would have cost millions to fix.
 Instead, he recommended a stripped-down sequence that omitted Kirk entirely and would be simple and easy to shoot; Robert McCall, known for designing the original posters to 2001, provided Trumbull with concept art to inform the new event.

 Post-production was so late that Paramount obtained an entire MGM sound stage to store 3,000 large metal containers for each theater around the country.
 Each final film reel was taken while wet from the film studio and put into a container with other reels, then taken to airplanes waiting on tarmacs.
 By the time The Motion Picture was finished, $26 million was spent on the film itself, while $18 million had been spent on sets for the undeveloped Phase II series, much of which were not used for the film itself, which brought the total cost of the movie to $44 million.